Skip to Main Content

 While X-rays and CT scanners are generally considered safe for dogs and cats, radiation is involved.
 As a result, X-rays and CT scans are typically used as diagnostic tools only on occasion.
 In some cases, veterinarians will use X-ray technology to determine a dog's pregnancy.
 However, other types of imaging, such as ultrasounds, could be used in that situation.

-Your vet will explain any potential risks with you before your pet's appointment.
-If you have any further questions they will be able to provide you with additional guidance.
+Your vet will explain any potential risks to you before your pet's appointment.
+If you have any further questions, they will be able to provide you with additional guidance.

 What is the cost of X-rays and CT scans?